 People using technology have given up a great deal in terms of privacy.
 If they only knew the value of what they're giving away.
 When the service is free, you are the product.

-Windows 10Microsoft wants in on this huge bonanza.
-The free upgrade to Windows 10 takes you from a relatively-secure independent computer to one that is essentially a super-Facebook where your information is collected and used to help Bing advertise items based upon your personal information.
+Microsoft wanted in on this huge bonanza.
+The free upgrade to Windows 10 took you from a relatively-secure independent computer to one that is essentially a super-Facebook where your information is collected and used to help Microsoft advertise items based upon your personal information.

 Disney wants you to re-buy content you already have purchased in a new format.
 From VHS to DVD to Blue-Ray, Snow White provides a tremendous income for Disney even though there is no new creative content.

-If you're interested in learning more about this I'd recommend Bruce Schneier's book, Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World looks at the collection of personal data and how it is being used to manipulate us.
+If you're interested in learning more about this I'd recommend reading Bruce Schneier's book, Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World.
+It looks at the collection of personal data and how it is being used to manipulate us.